Paul M. Angell Family Foundation

 Key Takeaways for Grant Writers

 • Invitation-only model: This foundation does not accept unsolicited applications.
-Organizations must be identified by the foundation or invited to apply.
+Organisations must be identified by the foundation or invited to apply.
 Building relationships over time or being known in the relevant sector is essential.

-• Grant size is substantial: With typical grants ranging from $50,000 to $250,000, and some conservation grants up to $500,000 for multi-year periods, the foundation makes significant investments in fewer organizations rather than many small grants.
+• Grant size is substantial: With typical grants ranging from $50,000 to $250,000, and some conservation grants up to $500,000 for multi-year periods, the foundation makes significant investments in fewer organisations rather than many small grants.

 • Innovation is central: CEO Kim Van Horn states that "at the core of our philanthropy is a commitment to fostering innovation," suggesting that novel approaches to persistent problems are highly valued.